anthonykevins/academic-kickstart/content/research/_index.md

 ### Universalism and the Welfare State

 How committed are citizens to universalism, redistribution, and the welfare state, and what factors shape their commitment?
-Through my  affiliation with the UNIWEL (Universalism and the Welfare State) project at Aarhus University, I have investigated various topics related to this theme.
+Beginning with my  affiliation with the UNIWEL (Universalism and the Welfare State) project at Aarhus University, I have investigated various topics related to this theme.
 My published work on the topic has examined:

 -   [The motives citizens ascribe to their pro- and anti-redistribution compatriots](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/D2DC2B5761B7474254AB8BEC75CF9B0D/S0047279419000175a.pdf/motive_attribution_and_the_moral_politics_of_the_welfare_state.pdf)
 -   [The effects of welfare state universalism on immigrant integration](https://repository.lboro.ac.uk/articles/journal_contribution/The_effects_of_welfare_state_universalism_on_migrant_integration/9976226)